Enjoy Your Leftovers!

 4. Turkey and Swiss Sliders

 Leftover turkey sliders are delicious and perfect for casual gatherings.
-We use sweet Hawaiian rolls, spread with a bit of mustard or mayo or both, a thick slice of turkey, and Swiss cheese.
-Cover with foil and warm in the oven (350) for 10 minutes or so.
-Fabulous!
+We use sweet Hawaiian rolls (cut in half) and spread with a bit of mustard, mayo, or both.
+To fill them, simply add a thick piece of turkey and a slice of Swiss cheese.
+Cover them with foil and warm in the oven (350) for 10 minutes or so.

 5. Turkey Broth

 I always make broth with the carcass of the turkey.
 If I’m too tired to make it when I’ve finished getting all the meat off it, I put it in a zipper bag in the freezer for later.
-When it’s time to make broth, I toss the turkey carcass in the Dutch oven and fill 2/3 full with water and bring to a boil.
-While waiting for the water to boil, I add salt, celery tops and bottoms, onion tops and bottoms, carrot ends, and any leftover veggie that will enhance the flavor.
-After it boils, I turn it on low, put the lid on, and let the broth simmer for 30 minutes to an hour.
-Then I let it cool, strain the liquid, and pour into mason jars – 2/3 full if I plan to freeze them, or almost full if I’m going to just refrigerate them.
-Broth is delicious “as is,” or it can be used to cook rice, potatoes, soups, or other foods instead of water.
-Use this as cooking liquid for pasta and you’ll have a delicious turkey noodles dish to eat plain or with vegetables.
+When it’s time to make broth, I toss the turkey carcass in the Dutch oven, fill 2/3 full with filtered water, and turn the stove on high.
+While waiting for the water to boil, I add salt, celery tops and bottoms, onion tops and bottoms, carrot ends, and any leftover veggies or herbs that will enhance the flavor.
+After it boils, I turn it on low, put the lid on, and let the broth simmer for 30 minutes-1 hour.
+Then I let it fully cool, strain the liquid, and pour it into large mason jars –2/3 full if I plan to freeze them, or almost full if I’m going to just refrigerate them.
+For a bone broth, do the same steps, but let it simmer overnight.
+Bone broth is an excellent source of nutrients, especially when you are sick.
+Broth is delicious as-is, or it can be used to cook rice, potatoes, soups, or other foods instead of water.
+Use this as cooking liquid for pasta and you’ll have delicious turkey noodles to eat plain or with vegetables.

 6. Dried Beans with Ham

 We always save the ham bone to use for flavor in cooking dried beans.
 White beans, black beans, kidney beans, and pintos all taste great when cooked with a ham bone.
-You can use the cooking instructions on the bag of dried beans, and just add the ham bone to your cooking water.
+You can use the cooking instructions on the bag of dried beans, and just add the ham bone to your cooking water–remember that dried beans usually need a long soak before cooking.
 I cook my beans in the crockpot and serve them with cornbread.
 Reminds me of Mom’s cooking!

 7. Quiche or Frittata